-My youngest son has Downs Syndrome and I first came across SENsational Families when I was looking for information and support around some of the unexpected challenges and difficulties we suddenly found ourselves experiencing.
+My youngest son has Downs Syndrome and ADHD.
+I first came across SENsational Families when I was looking for information and support around some of the unexpected challenges and difficulties we suddenly found ourselves experiencing.

 I found other parents facing similar frustrations and battles with ‘the system’ - fighting to access provision, searching for answers to questions - all with the simple aim of trying to get our children the help they need and deserve.